 Carriers of acute porphyria should avoid the following:

 Physical or emotional stress or exhaustion

-Exposure to organic solvents (eg, in painting or dry cleaning)
+Exposure to organic solvents (eg, in herbicides, painting or dry cleaning products)

 Periods of starvation

 Diets for obesity should provide gradual weight loss and be adopted only during periods of remission.
 Carriers of variegate porphyria or hereditary coproporphyria should minimize sun exposure; sunscreens that block only ultraviolet B light are ineffective, but opaque zinc oxide or titanium dioxide preparations are beneficial.
-Support associations, such as the American Porphyria Foundation and the European Porphyria Network, can provide written information and direct counseling.
+Support associations, such as the United Porphyrias Association, American Porphyria Foundation and the European Porphyria Network (Epnet), can provide written information and direct counseling.

-Patients should be identified prominently in the medical record as carriers and should carry a card or wear medical alert jewelry verifying the carrier state and precautions to be observed.
+Patients should be identified prominently in the medical record as carriers and should carry a card and wear medical alert jewelry verifying the carrier state and precautions to be observed.

 A high-carbohydrate diet may decrease the risk of acute attacks.
 Some patients can sometimes treat mild acute attacks by increasing their intake of dextrose or glucose.
 Prolonged use should be avoided in order to decrease risk of obesity and dental caries.